 - Login to your WordPress dashboard and go to Templates -> Theme Builder.

 - On the Theme Builder page, go to the Archive tab and click the plus icon to create a new template.

 - As mentioned earlier, we will create the custom category template from a template instead of from scratch.
 So, select one of the available templates on the template library and click the Insert button to take it to the Elementor editor.

-- Once the template is loaded to the Elementor editor, click the PUBLISH button on the bottom side of the left panel.
+- Once the template is loaded to the Elementor editor, click the PUBLISH button.

 - Next, you will be asked to set the display condition.
 Click the ADD CONDITION button to add one.